Foreign Wars Debate

 The Debaters

-Arguing against the motion is Mike Pompeo, 70th U.S. Secretary of State (2018-2021), former Director of the CIA (2017-2018), and former four-term U.S. Congressman (2011-2017).
-He will be joined by Victoria Nuland, whose 35-year career in the U.S. Foreign Service includes roles as Acting Deputy Secretary of State (2023–2024), Assistant Secretary of State for European and Eurasian Affairs (2013–2017), and U.S. Ambassador to NATO (2005–2008).
-Arguing in favour of the motion are two of the world’s leading proponents of U.S. foreign policy restraint: John Mearsheimer, the R. Wendell Harrison Distinguished Service Professor of Political Science at the University of Chicago and Stephen Walt, Professor of International Affairs at Harvard Kennedy School.
+Arguing against the motion was Mike Pompeo, 70th U.S. Secretary of State (2018-2021), former Director of the CIA (2017-2018), and former four-term U.S. Congressman (2011-2017).
+He was joined by Victoria Nuland, whose 35-year career in the U.S. Foreign Service includes roles as Acting Deputy Secretary of State (2023–2024), Assistant Secretary of State for European and Eurasian Affairs (2013–2017), and U.S. Ambassador to NATO (2005–2008).
+Arguing in favour of the motion were two of the world’s leading proponents of U.S. foreign policy restraint: John Mearsheimer, the R. Wendell Harrison Distinguished Service Professor of Political Science at the University of Chicago and Stephen Walt, Professor of International Affairs at Harvard Kennedy School.

 You may also like